r-darwish/topgrade/README.md

 usually results in big shell one-liners saved in your shell history.
 Topgrade tries to solve this problem by detecting which tools you use and run their appropriate package managers.

+## Supported Platforms
+Topgrade should probably work on whichever platform it can be build.
+The real question is whether Topgrade knows that platform and can utilize its unique features, such as the operating system's pacakge manager.
+Topgrade is tested on and knows the following platforms:

+* Linux
+  * Arch
+  * CentOS/RHEL
+  * Fedora
+  * Debian/Ubuntu
+  * Gentoo
+  * openSUSE
+  * Void
+* FreeBSD
+* macOS
+* Windows

 ## Installation
 Arch Linux users can use the [AUR](https://aur.archlinux.org/packages/topgrade/) package.